tomap/tpi2.eu/source/_posts/AppVeyor-Setup.md

 Then I went to Deploy, choose FTP deployment.
 And that when issues started :(

 FTP is always something messy.
 Active or not.
 FTP, SFTP or FTPS.
 I tried them all without success.
-Then start googleing and although my issue was not exactly the same, I tried the suggestion from [AppVeyor Support Forum](https://help.appveyor.com/discussions/problems/3236-cant-deploy-via-ftp-because-of-error-message-450) and guess what, it worked!
+Then start googling and although my issue was not exactly the same, I tried the suggestion from [AppVeyor Support Forum](https://help.appveyor.com/discussions/problems/3236-cant-deploy-via-ftp-because-of-error-message-450) and guess what, it worked!
 The solution was to enable a "Beta FTP" option, ... of course.

 Well, at first, I wanted to use SFTP (you know, for security, ...), which is supposed to be enabled on my OVH account, but it did not work.
 So that's for another day.